IASLonline NetArt: Theory

 (see chap.
 II.2).
 These models became fundamental for the development

-based on cybernetics offered criteria for the serial artists programming
+based on cybernetics offered criteria for the artists programming computer

-computer graphics (see chap.
+graphics (see chap.
 III.2).
-This shows: There is no alternative
+This shows: There is no alternative to an

 In 1948/49 Norbert Wiener and Claude